Coronavirus (Covid-19): Saint Michael’s Guidance

 During the Covid-19 pandemic ,we have been taking extra care to protect the wellbeing of our patients and colleagues – something which always takes precedence in any decisions that we make.

 - Visit start times must be staggered at least 10 minutes apart.
 Visits can take place between 2-8pm, seven days a week, for a maximum of four hours.

 - A maximum of two people can visit each patient per day, either together or separately.
 People visiting together can be from separate households.

 - Visitors will be greeted at the main door by a member of the Reception Team.
 They will be screened for symptoms of Covid-19, and asked to check their temperature with a thermometer provided.
 If this screen is positive they will not be allowed to visit.

 - Visitors will be required to roll up their sleeves and wash their hands.
-They will put on a surgical mask and eye wear in the correct way from the visitors’ PPE area and also put on apron and gloves.
+They will be required to wear PPE.

 - Hand gel is available and should be used alongside hand washing.

 - Visitors will be asked to go directly to the patient’s room and when leaving, exit the building directly.

 - If visitors wish to speak to a member of the care team, they should make this known to the Family Liaison Officer and we will do our best to arrange.
 Whilst visiting they should ring the bell and let the team know, and someone will come to the room to talk to them.
 If a private conversation is required, the visitors’ lounge will be available.